zw-zack/tvmaze-react/README.md

 3. `onSearchAgain` to set state back to render the search bar

 > What is the point of all of these `.bind(this)` statements?

+### Further
+Create the ability to sort on different fields.

+### Further
+Link the show result to another part of the TVmaze api.
+By hand, download and include the results of that api search to use in your react app.